anshita22/100daysofcode/README.md

 #Day16

 Solved today's august leetcode challenge problem and one problem from codechef-august-long-challenge.
 Solved 3 problems from arrays- leetcode, Solved 2 problems from strings- binarysearch.io.
 Learnt some OOPS concept in python.
 [Repository](https://github.com/anshita22/Programming)

+#Day17

+Solved more questions on arrays from leetcode and binarysearch.io.
+Solved today's leetcode problem from august challenge.
+Made a mini project in python - [Password generator](https://github.com/anshita22/Python-projects/tree/master/password-generator)